RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 Brun was not sure why she was so angry, but if Sinéad wanted a fight she could throw down.

-She hadn't wanted to let Dee's mom be involved, but they had a car and she needed now more than anything reassurance her friend was safe and once she found Debug she needed to get it through their adorable but thick skull that she could have kept them safe.
+She hadn't wanted to let Dee's mom be involved, but they had a car and had found leads when she had all but run out.
+What she needed now, more than anything else, was reassurance her friend was safe.
+And once she found Debug: she needed to get it through their adorable but thick skull that she could have kept them safe.

 She stepped out of the car on the street side and looked down on Sinéad.
 This woman, had been right here the whole time.
 She had seemingly known where Dee was working, had missed her, had wanted to say things to her.

 And done what?

 Nothing?

-Brun knew exactly how isolated and scared Dee could be, they worked so incredibly hard to put on a tough facade.
-But when they sighed or had a quiet moment watching some couple or family check in while she had no one Brun knew that stuff tore her up inside.
+Brun knew exactly how isolated and scared Dee could be, they worked so incredibly hard to put on a tough façade.
+But back when they worked together on a shift, before Manager Beth had started to split them up, Dee would always try to avoid checking them in.
+Just watching a happy and whole family exist seemed to tear her up inside.

-She couldn't fathom what Sinéad had thought just cause Dee had fled them once before that nothing could be done?
+She couldn't fathom what Sinéad had thought was the cause for Dee having fled them once before that nothing could be done?
 To Give up?
 She knew Dee was like a bruised cat, playful but cautious.
-It wasn't through one big act, it was from being reliable that you make them trust you.
+It wasn't through one big act, it was from being reliable and stable that you help them trust you.

-Brun hated herself just as much, because while she knew this she also had let Debug be.
+She realized that it probably was Beth's meddling that had pushed them apart.
+Pushed them to be responsible and adult when neither of them were comfortable yet.
+Brun hated herself just as much as she hated Sinéad, because while she knew this about her friend: she also had let Debug be.
 Decided that rather than risk letting them trust her and that she might fail that she would just be 'respectful' instead.

 "I'm not surprised you think you need to step out of the car to try and intimidate me, I get that a lot from the police."
 Brun was too angry, she could feel her breath hot and stinging in her throat.
 She didn't need to be starting fights in the middle of nowhere next to a construction site or wherever they were.
 She needed to find Dee.